GuidesRecipesAPI ReferenceChangelog

 Transaction Monitoring

-Learn how Cybrid manages ACH return risk with automatic holds on high-risk funding transfers.
+Learn how Cybrid manages ACH return risk with automatic holds and auto-deny for medium-to-high-risk funding transfers.

 ACH risk management

 Cybrid analyzes each ACH funding deposit transfer to manage the risk of returns.
-Based on the Plaid Signal score for the originator, the platform determines whether a transfer requires a hold.
+Based on the Plaid Signal score for the originator, the platform determines whether a transfer can proceed, requires a hold, or is denied before submission to the payment rail.

 If the customer is considered high-risk, Cybrid automatically places a 2-day administrative hold on the transfer once it enters the pending state.